graeme-winter/dials_tutorials/ssrl-lcls-2025/README.md

-# Processing in Detail: Simple Insulin to Learn Workflow (CCP4 / APS 2024)
+# Processing in Detail: Simple Insulin to Learn Workflow (LCLS SSRL User Meeting 2025)

+Note: this is slightly hacked from other schools to work with the virtual desktops provided by SBGrid.
+There _will_ be errors, please point them out if you see as I can fix and update before someone else hits the same error!

 ## Introduction